College Park, Georgia Premises Liability Lawyers

 If a property owner in College Park fails to meet his or her legal obligations to prevent injuries on their premises, their negligence may cause them to be liable for any damages that result.
 This could include medical expenses, lost wages, pain and suffering, and other damages.

-- Remove tripping hazards, such as clutter and debris.
+• Tripping Incidents – Negligent tripping hazards, such as uneven steps and walk-ways, clutter and debris.

-- Comply with local building codes and ordinances.
+• Code Violations – Violations of local building codes and ordinances.

-Understanding College Park’s Local Ordinances that Impact Premises Liability Claims
+College Park Local Laws and Ordinances For Premises Liability Claims

 Premises liability laws in College Park, GA are based on Georgia’s general premises liability laws.
 These laws govern the legal obligations of property owners to maintain their property in a safe condition and to prevent injuries to visitors.